-COURSE OUTCOMES: After successful completion of the course, students will be able to:
+After successful completion of this course, the students will be able to:

 CO1.
 Function effectively as an individual and as a member in diverse teams analyzing the situations and applying appropriate listening, speaking, reading, writing skills to communicate effectively with the engineering community and society.